abapGit/docs.abapgit.org/docs/collections/_development/api.md

 ### Create Branch ###

-Create a new branch in an online repository, note that IV_FROM can also be set, if not the branch will be created from the current checked out SHA1 of the repo,
+Create a new branch in an online repository, note that IV_FROM can also be set, if not the branch will be created from the currently checked-out commit of the repo,

 ```abap
 lo_repo->create_branch( lv_name ).